ibm-cloud-docs/watson-assistant/faqs.md

 {: #faq-assistant-id}
 {: faq}

-Assistant ID is now called *Environment ID*.
-The draft and live environments each have an ID.
+The assistant ID is now called the *environment ID*.
+The draft and live environments each have unique IDs.
 In either environment:
 1. Click **Settings**.
 2. In API Details, the ID is in the **Environment ID (Assistant ID)** field.